followmyutopia/devextreme-documentation/api-reference/10 UI Widgets/dxDataGrid/1 Configuration/onCellPrepared.md

 <!--typeFunctionParamName1_field11-->rowIndex<!--/typeFunctionParamName1_field11-->
 <!--typeFunctionParamType1_field11-->number<!--/typeFunctionParamType1_field11-->
 <!--typeFunctionParamDescription1_field11-->
 The *visible* index of the clicked row.
 When you have several pages in a grid, grid rows are indexed beginning with 0 on each page.
-Note that [group rows](/Documentation/Guide/Widgets/DataGrid/Visual_Elements/#Group_Rows) are also counted and, thus, have row indexes.
-For further information about row indexes, see the [Grid Rows](/Documentation/Guide/Widgets/DataGrid/Visual_Elements/#Grid_Rows) topic.
+Note that group rows are also counted and, thus, have row indexes.
+For further information about row indexes, see the [Column and Row Indexes](/Documentation/Guide/Widgets/DataGrid/Columns/Column_and_Row_Indexes/) topic.
 <!--/typeFunctionParamDescription1_field11-->
 <!--typeFunctionParamName1_field12-->rowType<!--/typeFunctionParamName1_field12-->
 <!--typeFunctionParamType1_field12-->string<!--/typeFunctionParamType1_field12-->